RAD Diversified REIT Files Chapter 11 Amid SEC Enforcement and Florida AG Ponzi Probe

 Litigation exposure.
 In addition to the regulatory proceedings, the debtors faced civil RICO litigation and eviction-related disputes.
 Nationally syndicated talk-radio host Buck Sexton, who had been a paid speaker at a RAD conference and contributed over $100,000 as an investor, filed a federal racketeering complaint in the Middle District of Florida in August 2025 alleging he was misled and defrauded in connection with RAD REIT-related programs.
 The debtors' landlord at their Tampa office filed an eviction action in May 2025, a proceeding the CRO Declaration confirmed "received substantial publicity."
 The debtors themselves filed at least eight federal suits in the Southern District of Texas during 2024 and 2025 against lenders and trustees in an effort to retain properties subject to foreclosure.

 Public profile and media scrutiny.
-RAD Diversified REIT was featured on the third season of "Going Public," a show airing on X (formerly Twitter), with the season finale airing on June 24, 2025 — roughly one month before the Florida Attorney General's Ponzi-scheme characterization.
-In December 2025, Forbes published an investigation into the company's practices, adding to the public scrutiny surrounding the co-founders and the company's investor-facing operations.
+RAD Diversified REIT was featured on the third season of "Going Public," a show airing on X (formerly Twitter) that allowed viewers to invest in startups in real time.
+The finale was initially pulled after the Barron's investigation exposed regulatory scrutiny, then aired on June 24, 2025, with Mendenhall briefly appearing to announce he was stepping down as CEO of OmniCo — roughly one month before the Florida Attorney General's Ponzi-scheme characterization.
+In December 2025, Forbes published an investigation that included first-person accounts from former employees and investors, reporting that over $100 million was missing.

 Residential Portfolio and Investor Capital Structure